Python String strip() Method: Remove Leading and Trailing Whitespaces from a String | Syntax, Examples & Use Cases

 Explanation:

-Since the characters x, y, and z do not appear at the beginning or end of the string, the original value is returned unchanged.
+This one is straightforward.
+Because none of the characters x, y, or z appear at the beginning or end, the string remains unchanged.

 Example 5: Stripping Whitespace Including Tabs and Newlines